abhinava/optical-threshold-streaming/README.md

  - To download and install ConfD, please visit [this](https://developer.cisco.com/site/confD/downloads/) page.
     - Although the link above refers to `confd-basic`, we have tested our streaming agents with [ConfD Premium](https://www.tail-f.com/management-agent/) and it works just as well.
  - ConfD requires OpenSSL's **libcrypto**, _specifically_, `libcrypto.so.1.0.0`.
-Newer versions of libcrypto may not be compatible with ConfD.
-Please refer to the ConfD
+Newer versions of libcrypto may not be (historically) compatible with ConfD.
+Please refer to the ConfD user guide for details.
     - Installation of libcrypto is out-of-scope of this guide.
 Refer to your operating system (preferably Linux) distribution for details.
     - _If using Linux, one could use popular distributions such as Debian to [obtain](https://packages.debian.org/search?suite=jessie&arch=any&mode=filename&searchon=contents&keywords=libcrypto.so.1.0.0) the `libcrypto.so.1.0.0` library_.